isaacronan/phrase-stats/README.md

-# react-boilerplate
+# phrase-stats

-This is a boilerplate project structure and configuration for a React app.
+This is a demo of Redux and React.